developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 * [Send email to NMV386@zebra.com](mailto:NMV386@zebra.com?Subject=SimulScan%20Demo%20License%20Request)
 * Include **"SimulScan Demo License Request"** in the subject header

-A reply will be sent with access credentials for [Zebra's Software Licensing Portal](https://softwarelicensing.zebra.com/), generally within one business day.
+A reply will be sent with access credentials for [Zebra's Software Licensing Portal](https://softwarelicensing.zebra.com/), generally on the next business day.

 * **Follow directions** to [apply the license](#iiiapplylicense).